 Our commitment to diversity and inclusion is core to our values and culture.
 Our goal is that every employee feels respected, supported and included, with our diversity recognised as a strength.
 We recognise that we have work to do and are proud to be working on a number of D&I initiatives to drive progress in these crucial areas.

-We have dedicated Diversity and Inclusion Officers to ensure we are innovative in our approach and ensure we deliver real progress.
+Acting Head of HR, Ami Bartrip, has responsibility for diversity and inclusion ensuring we are innovative in our approach and we deliver real progress.

 Metaswitch has been working with the Royal Academy of Engineering on the Graduate Engineering Engagement Programme (GEEP).
 This is an academy-led programme designed to encourage more engineering graduates to transition into engineering employment.

 The aim of the GEEP is to establish a valuable and sustainable opportunity for engineering employers to proactively widen the reach of their engagement with female, BAME and socio-economically disadvantaged engineering (and technology) students and recent graduates across a wide range of universities – particularly the newer universities.

 In January 2017, Metaswitch took part in a survey launched by the Royal Academy of Engineering to increase understanding of the culture of engineering, the extent to which it is inclusive, and what would make it more so.
 Results of this survey were published in the September 2017.

 How engineers perceive the culture of engineering can be captured under nine headings: problem-solving, safety-conscious, proud, loyal, team oriented, flexible in places, friendly but not personal, a strong attachment to tradition, and with a tension between job and career.